 For finished goods, management estimated the NRV based on the latest market information.
-For raw materials which were identified as obsolete and to be disposed of as scrap material, the NRV was determined according to the estimated selling price of the respective scrap material in the recycling market.
+For raw materials and work-inprogress which were identified as obsolete and to be disposed of as scrap material, the NRV was determined according to the estimated selling price of the respective scrap material in the recycling market.